 For England, Scotland and Northern Ireland: it is all confirmed deaths with COVID-19.
 For Wales, their count is of suspected deaths from COVID-19 in hospitals and care homes.
 All counted deaths must have a prior positive test result.

 The health institute in the Netherlands collates their statistics.
-The RIVM website states the death counts are with positive tests within hospitals.
+The RIVM website states the death counts are with positive tests within hospitals and elsewhere (including nursing homes).
 The measure is “overleden patienten”, or ‘deceased patients’.

 Inclusion of both confirmed and suspected COVID-19 deaths.

 Belgium includes deaths where there is clinical suspicion, without lab confirmation of COVID-19.